yodrew/yodrew.github.io/_pages/front/introduction.md

 lifeway
 :	a way of life; everything that happens with people in a given group in the course of living.
 &nbsp; &nbsp; I once used the word, culture, for this.
 Then my neighbor, [John Zerzan](https://johnzerzan.net), explained to me that culture is recent: an aspect of civilization.
-I wanted a single word which would include all approaches to man's existence.
+I wanted a single word that would include all approaches to man's existence.
 Lifeway compresses the phrase "way of life" into one word.
 It is common in anthropology.

 ##### usage

 I don't use neologisms.
 I don't use words in any special sense.
-Virtually any dictionary will clear up confusion you may have while reading.
+A dictionary will clear up any confusion you may have while reading.
 Read through the senses and the etymology as well.

-My usage is sometimes unusual.
+My usage is sometimes uncommon.
 I take pains to recover the original or essential meanings of words by digging into etymology and historical usage.
 Bad philosophical influences, manipulation by elites, and sloppy popular usage constantly degrade the meanings of high-level abstractions.
 Words become corrupt or acquire unfortunate associations.
 Language is artificial and must be maintained.

 I consider this half the job of intellectuals.
 The Oxford English Dictionary exemplifies this effort.
-Pre-1970 editions of American Heritage Dictionary and Webster's are excellent.
+I used to jot down words to look up in it on my next visit to the library.
+Pre-1970 editions of American Heritage Dictionary and Webster's are excellent dictionaries in single volumes.

 Beware of newer lexicology.
-It is both better and worse than ever due to accelerating divergence of philosophical influences.
+Idealism dominates academia.
+Its radical irrationality (eg, Mao's political correctness and Adorno's ) has corrupted English.

 ### background